galasa-dev/cli/docs/generated/errors-list.md

 - GAL1142E: The {} field value, '{}', provided does not match formatting requirements.
 The {} field value must start with a character in the 'a-z' or 'A-Z' range, followed by any characters in the 'a'-'z', 'A'-'Z', '0'-'9', '.' (period), '-' (dash) or '_' (underscore) ranges only.
 - GAL1143E: Could not query run results.
 Server returned a non-200 code ({})
 - GAL1144E: Could not use url '{}' to retrieve the contents of the test catalog from stream '{}'.
 Http error from the Galasa server is '{}'
-- GAL1145E: Jwt token is invalid or can't be parsed: {}
+- GAL1145E: The cache of access tokens contains a java web token (jwt) which is invalid or can't be parsed.
+File is '{}'.
+This could indicate a corruption in the file.
+To resolve, manually delete the file and authenticate against the server again with the 'glasactl auth login' command.
+If the problem persists, contact your Galasa system administrator.
+Detailed cause of this problem: '{}'
-- GAL1146E: Failed to get the expiration time from the jwt claim: {}
+- GAL1146E: The cache of access tokens contains a java web token (jwt) in file '{}', from which an expiration time could not be extracted.
+This could indicate a problem with the authentication configuration on the Galasa server.
+Contect your Galasa system administrator.
+Detailed problem : '{}'

 - GAL1147E: Failed to create folder for bearer tokens at '{}'